 Without a brine well, how does the City get brine for treating its water?

 Currently, the City pays for deliveries of rock salt that are shipped to the treatment plant where we make our own brine.
 The cost of rock salt continues to rise and the availability fluctuates at times.

-Are brine wells safe?
+Is the brine safe?

-Will it contaminate the groundwater?
+Will the well contaminate the groundwater?

 The well will be properly constructed with multiple layers of steel pipe that are cemented to the surface to protect groundwater from the salt brine in the well.
 Additional protection will be provided by using freshwater drilling fluid, steel tanks, and secondary containment to ensure no contamination occurs.
-The Ohio Department of Natural Resources (ODNR) Division of Oil and Gas Resources Management (DOGRM) issues the permit and witnesses the drilling, well construction, and cementing of the well.
+Ohio Department of Natural Resources (ODNR) Division of Oil and Gas Resources Management (DOGRM) issues the permit and witnesses the drilling, well construction, and cementing of the well.